citp/privacy-policy-historical/p/pr/pro/project-syndicate.org.md

 ## Do we use cookies?

 Yes.
-Cookies are small files that a site or its service provider transfers, if you allow, to your computers hard drive through your web browser.
-Cookies enable the sites or service providersâ€™ systems to recognize your browser and capture and remember certain information.
+Cookies are small files that a site or its service provider transfers, if you allow, to your computer's hard drive through your web browser.
+Cookies enable the site's or service provider's systems to recognize your browser and capture and remember certain information.

 ## Do we disclose any information to outside parties?